 Culture Index should be more or less considered to be the north star metric for any organization, when they are aspiring to improve their company culture.

-The measuring of the culture index score in your organization will enable you to dentify gaps in employee retention, learning and development etc. and makes all the difference for the growth of the organization.
+The measuring of the cultural index score in your organization will enable you to dentify gaps in employee retention, learning and development etc. and makes all the difference for the growth of the organization.

-What is the culture index survey?
+What is a culture index survey?

 Employees having different perceptions about the organization, management and their bosses is very natural.

 If you analyze things deeply, an employees' perceptions will mostly be according to the company's culture, employee relations, organization's values, and company policies they are subjected to.

 If not for the cultural index survey program, knowing how employees feel about the organization would be more of a deception.